SCAI-BIO/covid-NDD-image-based-information-extraction/README.md

 # Image-based Information Extraction using LLMs for Biomedical Research

 ## Overview
 This project develops a novel methodology for extracting structured knowledge from biomedical images using Large Language Models (LLMs).
 We focus specifically on understanding the relationship between COVID-19 and neurodegeneration through analysis of scientific figures and graphical abstracts.
-The project leverages GPT-4V and GPT-4o for image analysis and semantic triple extraction, creating a comprehensive knowledge graph of biomedical relationships.
+The project leverages GPT-4o for image analysis and semantic triple extraction, creating a comprehensive knowledge graph of biomedical relationships.

 ![Workflow](workflow.svg)